 MYTH 3: People with dyslexia see things backwards or in reverse.

-Dyslexia is not caused by vision problems and people with dyslexia do not see letters and words backwards.
 This idea was disproven years ago in a study conducted at the University at Albany.
 In the study, both dyslexic and non-dyslexic students were shown and asked to reproduce a series of letters that none of them had ever seen before.
 The dyslexic students performed the task just as well as the non-dyslexic students, proving that their dyslexia was not a visual problem and did not affect their eyesight.

 MYTH 4: Reversing letters and numbers is the earliest sign of dyslexia.

 Many young children reverse letters and numbers when learning to write.
 Backwards writing (or mirror writing) is also quite common.
 All of these things are part of the normal developmental stages of writing.
 Dyslexic children may have difficulty naming letters and struggle to encode (spell) words correctly.
-But there is no evidence that they see or write letters, numbers, and words backward any more than other children.
+But there is no evidence that they write letters, numbers, and words backward any more than other children.

 MYTH 5: Dyslexic children will never learn to read.